Causal Preference Elicitation: Introduction

 Our main \textbf{contributions} can be summarized as follows: \begin{itemize}[ leftmargin=*, labelindent=0pt, labelsep=.5em, itemindent=0pt, listparindent=0pt, align=left ] \item We propose a general framework for expert-in-the-loop causal discovery cast as a problem of causal preference elicitation, combining an arbitrary observational posterior $q_0(W \mid X)$ with sequential expert feedback about local edge relations, connecting and extending prior work on expert-augmented causal discovery and active structure learning~\citep{heckerman1995learning,DBLP:conf/ijcai/TongK01}. \item We introduce a flexible hierarchical logistic expert model that assigns three-way categorical labels (edge $i \to j$, edge $j \to i$, or no edge) based on local direction scores.
-While these scores are defined in terms of edge weights in our experiments, the model is general and can incorporate graph-structural features such as v-structure support or cycle risk, following feature-based approaches to edge orientation~\citep{meek1995causal,tsamardinos2006maxmin}. \item We develop a particle-based Bayesian updating scheme for DAG posteriors that systematically integrates expert responses via importance reweighting, ESS-triggered resampling, and Metropolis-Hastings rejuvenation while strictly enforcing acyclicity, leveraging sequential Monte Carlo ideas in a new expert-in-the-loop setting~\citep{doucet2001smc,delmoral2006smc}. \item We derive a BALD-style expected information gain objective for query selection that operates on low-dimensional categorical distributions, making information-efficient active learning on DAG space computationally tractable~\citep{houlsby2011bald,mackay1992information}. \item We provide experiments demonstrating that our EIG-based acquisition policy substantially accelerates posterior concentration towards the true graph compared to random and uncertainty-based baselines, improving both probabilistic predictive scores and structural metrics. \end{itemize} Taken together, these components provide a principled approach for transforming qualitative expert intuitions about ``what causes what'' into a carefully budgeted sequence of targeted questions, closing the loop between probabilistic causal inference and expert human judgment.
+While these scores are defined in terms of edge weights in our experiments, the model is general and can incorporate graph-structural features such as v-structure support or cycle risk, following feature-based approaches to edge orientation~\citep{meek1995causal,tsamardinos2006maxmin}. \item We develop a particle-based Bayesian updating scheme for DAG posteriors that systematically integrates expert responses via importance reweighting, ESS-triggered resampling, and Metropolis-Hastings rejuvenation while strictly enforcing acyclicity, leveraging sequential Monte Carlo ideas in a new expert-in-the-loop setting~\citep{doucet2001smc,delmoral2006smc}. \item We derive a BALD-style expected information gain objective for query selection that operates on low-dimensional categorical distributions, making information-efficient active learning on DAG space computationally tractable~\citep{houlsby2011bald,mackay1992information}. \item We provide experiments demonstrating that our EIG-based acquisition policy substantially accelerates posterior concentration towards the true graph compared to random and uncertainty-based baselines, improving both probabilistic predictive scores and structural metrics.
+Additional misspecification studies show that the method remains competitive under several realistic non-adversarial deviations from the assumed expert model. \end{itemize} Taken together, these components provide a principled approach for transforming qualitative expert intuitions about ``what causes what'' into a carefully budgeted sequence of targeted questions, closing the loop between probabilistic causal inference and expert human judgment.